Richard Troxell: Life and career

-Among Troxell's performances on the concert stage as tenor soloist are Weill's The Seven Deadly Sins (Philadelphia Orchestra, 2004), Carmina Burana (San Francisco Symphony, 2005), and Handel's Messiah (Pittsburgh Symphony, 2009).
+Among Troxell's performances on the concert stage as tenor soloist are Weill's The Seven Deadly Sins (Philadelphia Orchestra, 2004), Carmina Burana (San Francisco Symphony, 2005), and Handel's Messiah (Pittsburgh Symphony Orchestra, 2009).
 He has also been a frequent performer at the Ocean City Pops concerts.

 Personal life

 Troxell is married to the dancer and choreographer, Lisa Lovelace.
 The couple have two sons, Shane and Wilder, and reside in the countryside of Chester County, Pennsylvania.